1. WHAT IS THE PRICE OR COST OF THE DEGREE?

 The list of Least develop Countries is available here.

 The tuition fees to be paid by the applicant are decided by the Selection Committee in line with the criteria set herein.
-Applicants may be asked to submit additional documents to justify their status including their UN index number, proof of income, etc. As of March 2014, the discount is of US$2,000, putting the tuition fees at US$9,400.
+Applicants may be asked to submit additional documents to justify their status including their UN index number, proof of income, etc. The full tuition fee for LDC candidates is EUR 9,371.25.
 Fees may change depending on the exchange rate.